 Folklore in Circulation: Memes, Conspiracies, and Digital Traditions focuses on the movement and transformation of vernacular culture in online environments.
 From memes to viral rumors, internet legends to conspiracy theories, we will investigate how folklore circulates through digital networks, mutates across platforms, and gains new resonance in political and popular discourses.
 We will begin with digital case studies, then situate them within core folkloristic theories of transmission, performance, and tradition.
 Throughout the course, we will pay special attention to how digital folklore functions as a bottom-up, communal process of meaning-making while also noting how it is frequently appropriated by political actors, ideologies, and corporate interests.

-A central theme of the course explores the recycling of traditional motifs and narratives in digital contexts: how tradition is reassembled, parodied, or hybridized in memes, copypasta, and to name a few.
+A central theme of the course explores the recycling of traditional motifs and narratives in digital contexts: how tradition is reassembled, parodied, or hybridized in memes, copypasta, and internet legends, to name a few.
 In exploring this theme, we will consider the role of generative AI as a new agent in the circulation of digital folklore, questioning how algorithmic re-composition challenges assumptions about authorship, authenticity, and the human-centered nature of folklore.

 Assignments for this course include weekly readings, discussion, and a hands-on project in which students will collect and document examples of digital folklore currently in circulation.
 Through this work, students will gain grounding in folklore theory while applying it directly to contemporary digital traditions.